aliakseikln/Shorlty/README.md

 # Libraries and technologies used.
 - Retrofit : Making HTTP connection with the rest API and convert reponse json file to Kotlin/Java object.
-- Room : Save meals in local database.
+- Room : Save in local database.
 - MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
 - Coroutines : Do some code in the background.
 - View binding : Instead of inflating views manually view binding will take care of that.